 Bolstered Online Services

 This can be an especially good tactic for smaller financial institutions.
 Community banks may struggle with growing core deposits.
 If an institution like this has limited capital, enhancing online services can be an important avenue to pump up those core deposits.
-Improved online services may well cost a fraction of what it does to bolster a physical bank branch.
+Improved online banking services may well cost a fraction of what it does to bolster a physical bank branch.
 Creating digital services can also help the bank reach more consumers.
 While a bank branch may generate between 75 and 100 new accounts per month, a digital branch could help increase this number by hundreds.

-Open a SoFi Checking and Savings Account and start earning up to 4.00% APY on your cash!
+Open a SoFi Checking and Savings Account with direct deposit and get up to a $300 cash bonus.
+Plus, get up to 4.50% APY on your cash!

 Offer Tailored Services

 Financial institutions that offer tailored services to particular industries or specialized banking products can attract consumers who value these services.
 For example, banks can identify niches or target audiences in their community that provide the most deposit advantages.
-If they are doing business in an area known for an abundance of hospitals, they might develop more banking products and services that meet the needs of healthcare professionals (say, ways to pay off student loans faster).
+If they are doing business in an area known for an abundance of hospitals, a niche bank might develop more banking products and services that meet the needs of healthcare professionals (say, ways to pay off student loans faster).
 They can mold an incentive strategy around the industry to attract more customers and core deposits.

 Recommended: Understanding Funds Availability Rules

-Banking Risk and the FDIC
+Banking and the FDIC

 There are governmental guidelines for this: All financial institutions must have bank reserves, a percentage of deposits they must hold and have available as cash.
 In the past, this figure has ranged between 3% and 10%.
 But as of 2020 and the COVID-19 crisis, this requirement was lowered to 0% to stimulate the economy.
 So, since banks are not required to set aside any deposits, if all of the depositors requested total withdrawals from their accounts, the bank wouldn’t have enough money to fulfill this request.